b-repo/adventOfCode/2021/14/README.md

 # Day 14

-## --- Part One ---The incredible pressures at this depth are starting to put a strain on your submarine.
+## --- Part One ---

+The incredible pressures at this depth are starting to put a strain on your submarine.
 The submarine has polymerization equipment that would produce suitable materials to reinforce the submarine, and the nearby volcanically-active caves should even have the necessary input elements in sufficient quantities.

 The submarine manual contains instructions for finding the optimal polymer formula; specifically, it offers a polymer template and a list of pair insertion rules (your puzzle input).
 You just need to work out what polymer would result after repeating the pair insertion process a few times.